Neuromuscular Plasticity Nines

 Presentation Schedule

-June 30, 2022 Prajwal Thakre Miles Cameron Register Recording
+June 22, 2023 Priscila Sales de Campos Prajwal Thakre Register Recording

-July 28, 2022 Nicole Stafford Alexandria Marciante Register Recording
+July 20, 2023 Michela Mir Alexandria Marciante Register Recording

 Presentations on research projects at any stage of completion are welcome, although first priority is given to graduate students who are more advanced in their program of study.
 Talks should be self-contained.
 They should begin with a brief statement of the overall research objectives and why they are important and should include methods, results, and conclusions.
 They may include future directions and ask for feedback on specific issues or on the research design.